alexboia/WP-Trip-Summary/help/src/default/index.md

 - whether or the the current post has a trip summary GPS track attached to it:
     - marked with a white check mark on a green round background if so;
     - marked with a white X mark on a red round background if not.
+- whether or the the current post has any trip summary log entries attached to it:
+    - marked with a white check mark on a green round background if so;
+    - marked with a white X mark on a red round background if not.
 - quickly remove the current post's trip summary information (via the `Quick actions` link button);
 - quickly remove the current post's trip summary GPS track (via the `Quick actions` link button);
 - download the current post's trip summary GPS track (via the `Quick actions` link button);
-- open the trip summary editor form for the current post (via the `Edit` button).
+- open the trip summary editor form for the current post (via the `Edit` button)
+- scroll down to the box from which the trip summary log can be managed (by clicking the `Trip summary log` editor launcher entry).

 [Back to the Table of Contents](#help-root)
 </div>